dborth/snes9xgx/README.md

 3. Boot into vWii on your Wii U (from the Wii U Menu) and launch it from the Homebrew Channel, same as on Wii.

 This is the simplest Wii U path, but it's also the most limited one: standard vWii clock speed, and no GamePad.
 For GamePad support and a CPU unlock without going all the way to the native build, see VC-style injection below.

+One thing plain (and injected) vWii keep that the native build doesn't: full access to the Wii/GameCube-side **[Video](#video)** settings — Output Mode switching (NTSC/PAL/240p/576p/etc.) and Hardware Softening — since those are tied to the GX video hardware vWii emulates.
+The native build trades that for GX2-based upscaling (ScaleFX) and native 1080p output instead.
+See the table above.

 #### vWii via VC-style injection (GamePad + unlocked CPU)